Thursday 24 April 1941

 Yugoslav submarine Nebojsca arrives in Suda Bay after escaping from the Germans.
 It is never put into service.

-Convoys AG 14 (six troopships) and AG 15 (six troopships) departs from Alexandria bound for Suda Bay.
+Convoys AG 14 (six troopships) and AG 15 (six troopships) depart from Alexandria bound for Suda Bay.

 The Luftwaffe sends scattered raiders over the Channel after dark.